mehmetsoylucom/docker-base/README.md

 Publish path is public directory in root for rails or sinatra. ( /var/www/codes/root/public in virtualhost )

+Do not forget.
+You have to install gems with bundler in docker container.

 Have a nice coding...